 Long-listed for the OLA Silver Birch Award 1994

 Celia Barker Lottridge is a writer and storyteller who has written several highly acclaimed children's books, including Ticket to Curlew (winner of the Canadian Library Association Book of the Year for Children Award and the Geoffrey Bilson Historical Fiction Award), Berta: A Remarkable Dog (nominated for the Texas Bluebonnet Award, Horn Book starred review) and Stories from the Life of Jesus (Publishers Weekly starred review).
 She wrote Home Is Beyond the Mountains after hearing her mother's stories about growing up in Persia and after reading letter's written by Celia's aunt, Susan Shedd.
 Born in Iowa and raised in the United States, Celia now lives in Toronto.

-"With believable characters and an intriguing setting, this novel provides insights into the resourcefulness, hard work, and satisfaction of pioneers on the prairie."
+"Celia Lottridge creates an attractive, intelligent child protagonist in Ticket to Curlew."
+Quill and Quire "With believable characters and an intriguing setting, this novel provides insights into resourcefulness, hard work and satisfaction of pioneers on the prairie."
 Booklist